 John was then contacted by the ‘vice president’ of the fake trading company, who proposed that he buy more shares.
 This time the offer was for shares Alibaba Group had asked them to sell on behalf of employees who wanted to free up their share packages.
 These shares were more expensive but John was told the vice president was working on a sales package for all their clients for when the shares listed.

-John found media coverage supporting this story and after doing some online research into the company and the vice president, he felt satisfied the deal was legitimate.
-He made a further two share purchases to the value of US$19,950.
+John found online media coverage supporting this story and after doing some online research into the company and the vice president.
+He felt satisfied the deal was legitimate so made two more share purchases for US$19,950.

-At this point a third member of the trading company got in touch, and remained in contact with John while the supposed sales deal was finalised.
-A couple of months later, he advised John that the deal was complete and asked for a further US$16,500 to convert the share options before they could be sold.
+A third member of the trading company then contacted him, and remained in contact with John while the deal was finalised.
+A couple of months later, he told John the deal was complete and asked for a further US$16,500 to convert the share options before they could be sold.

-John made the payment and was issued with a ‘memorandum of agreement’.
-At this point he noticed that the trading company’s commission was suspiciously low and he could also find no record of the company mentioned on the memorandum.
+John made the payment and was given a ‘memorandum of agreement’.
+This is when he noticed the trading company’s commission was suspiciously low, and he could find no record of the company mentioned on the memorandum.